markqvist/Reticulum/docs/manual/_sources/gettingstartedfast.rst.txt

 These programs will let you get a feel for how Reticulum works.
-They have been designed to run well over networks based on LoRa or packet radio, but can also be used completely over local WiFi, wired ethernet, the Internet, or any combination.
+They have been designed to run well over networks based on LoRa or packet radio, but can also be used completely over local WiFi, wired Ethernet, the Internet, or any combination.

 As such, it is easy to get started experimenting, without having to set up any radio transceivers or infrastructure just to try it out.
 Launching the programs on separate